This morning I checked the Rooms webcam and I was greeted by a gorgeous image of shallow fog flowing into St. John’s harbour through the Narrows:

-Up on top of the Sugarloaf I could finally see over the fog, there were two other hikers already there, with whom I shared a few kilometres of trail.
+On top of the Sugarloaf I could see over the fog, the world felt completely different and there were 2 other hikers already there, with whom I shared a few kilometres of trail:

 As you can see the fog had risen considerably since this morning.
-On the webcam image I estimate the top of the fog at some 60 metres, but when I was on top of the Sugarloaf the fog wasn’t more than 20 metres below me (making it 110 metres high).
+On the webcam image I estimate the top of the fog at some 60 m, but when I was on top of the Sugarloaf the fog wasn’t more than 20 m below me (making it 110 m high).

 As I walked down the Sugarloaf on the other side I entered the fog again and never came back out.
-On the way back to the car the fog had eaten all of the Sugarloaf and then some.
+On the way back the fog had eaten all of the Sugarloaf and then some.